 Practical Financial Accounting 1 (5)

 Elementary course covering the complete accounting cycle for service and merchandising businesses, as well as the basic functions of analyzing, classifying, recording, and summarizing accounting data.
-Topics include journals, ledgers, worksheets, adjusting entries and financial statement preparation.
+Topics may include journals, ledgers, worksheets, adjusting entries and financial statement preparation, receivables, payables and banking procedures.
 Includes a computerized general ledger application.
 PREREQUISITE: Eligible for READ 104 or instructor's permission.

 Practical Financial Accounting 2 (5)

 A continuation of ACCT 110 with an emphasis on generally-accepted accounting principles.
-Topics include special journals, receivables, payables, bad debts, interest, recording and discounting of notes, inventories, short-term investments, cash handling procedures, internal accounting controls, and intangible assets.
+Topics may include payroll, special journals, receivables, payables, bad debts, notes and inventories.
 Includes computerized accounting applications.
 PREREQUISITE: ACCT 110 with a grade of 2.0 or higher; or instructor's permission.

 QuickBooks for Accounting (5)

 The capstone financial accounting course for the accounting certificate.
 Provides hands-on experience in computerized, integrated accounting systems.
 Covers accounts receivable, accounts payable, payroll, inventory and job costs.
-PREREQUISITE: ACCT 110 or ACCT& 201 and BUS E 100 with a grade of 2.0 or higher; or instructor's permission.
+PREREQUISITE: ACCT 110 or ACCT& 201; and BTAC 100 with a grade of 2.0 or higher; or instructor's permission.

 Practical Accounting (5)

 A continuation of ACCT 111.
 The last in the financial accounting series for the Associate in Applied Arts in Accounting.
-Topics include accounting for merchandise inventory, accounting for property, plant and equipment, partnerships and corporations, bonds payable, the statement of cash flows, financial statement analysis and manufacturing accounting.
-Includes integrated general ledger accounting software applications and spreadsheet applications.
-PREREQUISITE: ACCT 111 with a grade of 2.0 or higher and B A 145; or instructor's permission.
+Topics may include accounting for property, plant and equipment, partnerships and corporations, bonds payable, the statement of cash flows, financial statement analysis and manufacturing accounting.
+May include integrated general ledger accounting software applications and spreadsheet applications.
+PREREQUISITE: ACCT 111 with a grade of 2.0 or higher; and B A 145; or instructor's permission.

 Individual Taxation (5)